vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 There's a dark side to the way `var` gets hoisted, though.
 Javascript's compiler can be a bit *too* helpful in some situations.

 If you use a variable within a function but don't instantiate the variable in that function, the compiler will look for a `var` in the parent function scope.
-If it doesn't find it there, t will keep looking all the way up the chain until it gets to the global scope.
-If it still doesn't see a `var` declaration up there, it will just go ahead and make one for you, like so
+If it doesn't find it there, it will keep looking all the way up the scope chain until it gets to the *global* scope.
+If it *still* doesn't see a `var` declaration up there, it will just go ahead and *make one for you*, as demonstrated in this snippet:
 ```javascript
 function logC() {
   c = 2;